cmsYeehee/DroneWarfareApp/README.md

 game: Runs the game and background, implementing the scrolling screen mechanic and the spawn area of the map.

 What needs to continue to be worked on:

-Please implement adding drone2 in the assets folder so that the player can place multiple drones or play as two of the different drones
+Please implement adding drone2 in the assets folder so that the player can place multiple drones or play different drones.
+This should be updated by creating a new class, called the AI drone class which makes the non-player drones have AI.

-Adding a game over screen drone has been destroyed or a victory screen when all turrets on the map are destroyed

-Adding AI to other vehicles you can place.
 Currently, only one drone can be placed, and I want multiple drones to be allowed to be placed and AI behavior specified in the techSpec to be operational for those other drones.

+To restate what I want to be worked on

+1. Changing starting area so multiple drones can be placed, up to 3 drones.
+Add a start button the player clicks to initiate the game now, rather than just slicking on the deployment area
+2. Giving the player the two options to place down the two different types of drones
+3. Adding AI to the non-player controlled drones, the player drone will be the first drone placed down.
+This AI behavior is specified as follows.
+Should look for the nearest turret as fire at it while rotating clockwise slowly around that target.

+Adding a game over screen drone has been destroyed or a victory screen when all turrets on the map are destroyed.